X

 • Liver diseases, including non-alcoholic fatty liver disease

 Clearly, we got something wrong, so what was it?
 Mounting evidence points to the fact that not all saturated fats are bad for us.
-In fact, science supports that odd-chain saturated fatty acids, like C15:0, may be beneficial for our overall health.
-Scientific evidence is increasingly supporting benefits of C15:0 in your diet, including the following:*
+In fact, science supports that odd-chain saturated fatty acids, like C15:0, may be beneficial for our liver health and our overall health.

 • Fatty15 is colorless, odorless, and tasteless.